stacklok/codegate-docs/docs/quickstart-continue.md

 :::info

-CodeGate works with multiple local and hosted large language models (LLMs) via Continue.
+CodeGate works with multiple local and hosted large language models (LLMs) through Continue.
 In this tutorial, you'll use Ollama to run a code generation model on your local machine.

 If you have access to a provider like Anthropic or OpenAI, see [Use CodeGate with Continue](./how-to/use-with-continue.mdx) for complete